Numerical Polar calculus and cohomology of line bundles: The general algorithm for HRR

 \subsection{The general Euler algorithm}

 We now describe the general algorithm for computing the Euler characteristic of multiples of a line bundle.
-We consider linear combinations of two divisors for simplicity.
 We have implemented it using Macaulay2 but since the problem is reduced to computing the number of solutions to a polynomial system, an alternative is to use software for the numerical solution of such systems.
 The input consists of homogeneous ideals $I, J_1,\dots,J_s \subseteq \CC[x_0,\dots,x_r]$ where $I$ defines a smooth scheme $X \subseteq \PP^r$ and $J_i$ defines a smooth divisor $D_i \subset X$.
 If $X$ has dimension $n$ then any $d \leq n$ of the $D_i$ should meet in a subscheme every component of which has codimension $d$.
 The algorithm is probabilistic as it depends on generic choices of linear subspaces defining polar loci of $X$ and $D_1,\dots,D_s$.
 The following lemma is an application of the HRR formula and adjunction.

 \begin{lemma} Let $f_i:D_i \rightarrow X, \, i=1,\ldots,s$ be inclusion maps and let $d_{j,i}={f_i}_*(c_{j-1}(T_{D_i}))$, and $c_j=c_j(T_X)$ for $1 \leq j \leq n$.
 The Euler characteristic $\chi(X,\sum_{i=1}^s a_iD_i)$ may be expressed in terms of degrees of monomials in $c_1,\dots,c_n, d_{j,i}$ at most linear in $d_{1,i},\dots,d_{n,i}$ for $i=1,\ldots, s.$ \end{lemma} \begin{proof} By the HRR formula, $\chi(X,\sum_{i=1}^s a_iD_i)$ may be expressed in terms of the degrees of monomials of the form $c\cdot D_1^{k_1}\cdots D_s^{k_s}$ where $k_i \in \NN$ and $c \in A_{k_1+\cdots+k_s}(X)$ is a monomial in $c_1(T_X), \ldots, c_n(T_X)$.